Location: Promtin Tai, Lop Buri, Thailand

 Room and Board Arrangements

-Students will spend the first three nights in Bangkok at the Reno Hotel.
+Students will spend the first three nights in Bangkok in a small hotel in the Siam Square district (near National Stadium Skytrain Station).
 We will spend the first morning on orientation, acquiring cell phones, etc. The second morning we will tour the Grand Palace and the Wat Pho temple.
-We will also return to the Reno Hotel for our last night at the end of the field school.
-The remainder of the stay, excluding nights spent away on excursions, we will stay at the Lopburi in in Lopburi City, about two hours north of Bangkok.
+The remainder of the stay, excluding nights spent away on excursions, we will stay at the Lopburi inn in Lopburi City, about two hours north of Bangkok.
 The Lopburi inn is about 12 miles (20 km) from the village of Promtin Tai where we will be excavating.
 During excursions to Khao Yai National Park and either Ayutthaya or Sukhothai, we will stay at a local guesthouse.

 Most of the hotels provide breakfast.
 Lunches will be provided at the site on excavation days.
 Most dinners will be on your own.
-Food is quite inexpensive in Thailand, so meals can easily be had for $2-$5 per day.
+Food is quite inexpensive in Thailand, so a dinner can easily be had for $1 - $2 per day.